kummetha/Cleaning-Data-Project/CodeBook.md

 - Standard deviation of the time-domain body acceleration in the X, Y and Z directions:

-	- `timeDomainBodyAccelerometerStandardDeviationX`
+	- `TimeDomainBodyAccelerometerStandardDeviationX`
-	- `timeDomainBodyAccelerometerStandardDeviationY`
+	- `TimeDomainBodyAccelerometerStandardDeviationY`
-	- `timeDomainBodyAccelerometerStandardDeviationZ`
+	- `TimeDomainBodyAccelerometerStandardDeviationZ`

 - Average time-domain gravity acceleration in the X, Y and Z directions:

-	- `timeDomainGravityAccelerometerMeanX`
+	- `TimeDomainGravityAccelerometerMeanX`
-	- `timeDomainGravityAccelerometerMeanY`
+	- `TimeDomainGravityAccelerometerMeanY`
-	- `timeDomainGravityAccelerometerMeanZ`
+	- `TimeDomainGravityAccelerometerMeanZ`

 - Standard deviation of the time-domain gravity acceleration in the X, Y and Z directions: